 Building a product on top of Losant would normally involve writing an API service, implementing user authentication, building and serving a front-end interface, and hosting all of the above somewhere – which is a lot of work!
 Experiences bring all of this functionality directly inside your Losant application.

-Experiences are a means by which you can build a fully functional web interface, allowing users to interact with your connected devices.
-Set a subdomain at which your custom views can live; return user-specific dashboards with content that is specifically relevant to them; configure endpoints to respond to requests using the power of Losant’s workflow engine; register users against your application; and protect data access by assigning your users to groups.
+Experiences are a means by which you can build a fully functional web interface, allowing users to interact with your connected Devices.
+Set a subdomain at which your Experience Views can live; return user-specific Dashboards with content that is specifically relevant to them; configure Endpoints to respond to requests using the power of Losant’s Workflow Engine; register Experience Users against your application; or build a full multi-tenant application by assigning your users to Experience Groups.

 New applications Experiences must first go through a short bootstrapping process before you can begin using the features.

 The first step in working with Experiences is to choose a custom endpoint slug, which is a subdomain at which your endpoint requests will live.
 It is here that endpoint requests can be securely received and responded to.
 After initial setup, you may also configure one or more full domains for handling endpoint requests as well as additional endpoint slugs.

 - Must be at least 4 characters